-Over the weekend I was fortunate to have been involved in five very special events as we celebrated the graduation of 1,900 ECU students.
+This past weekend it was my pleasure to participate in five very special events as the ECU community celebrated the graduation of more than 2,000 students.

 With our University quickly gathering speed again after the Christmas and New Year holiday period, I am pleased to welcome you all back and wish you a fulfilling, healthy and happy 2013.

 As 2012 draws to a close, it is my view ECU has made very good progress yet again.

 Recently I had the pleasure of being involved in the official launch of the Yanchep Central Shopping Centre, the first stage of a new community in the north-west corridor of Perth in which ECU will have an education facility.

 Our 21st year has been another fine year as ECU continues its development as a modern, progressive and evolving University.

 Each year we acknowledge the top 100 students at our University, based on their weighted average mark, and number of completed units.

 It is with great delight that I congratulate the following individuals from within our University community.